fifi254-cyber/Fifi254-cyber/README.md

 🚀 About Me

-I'm Fifi254-cyber, a passionate Social Media Manager with a love for coding, open-source projects, and continuous learning.
+I'm Felister Wanza, a passionate Social Media Manager with a love for coding, open-source projects, and continuous learning.
 I enjoy working on innovative solutions, exploring new technologies, and contributing to the developer community.

 💻 Technologies & Tools